sunfounder/thales_kit/docs/source/_build/html/_sources/Turn the knob.rst.txt

 Pico has three GPIO pins that can use analog input, GP26, GP27, GP28.
 That is, analog channels 0, 1, and 2.
 In addition, there is a fourth analog channel, which is connected to the built-in temperature sensor and will not be introduced here.

-In this chapter, we use potentiometer to try to read analog values.
+In this lesson, we try to read the analog value of potentiometer.

 Wiring
 ----------------------------

 .. image:: img/wiring_turn_the_knob.png

-1. Connect 3V3 and GND of Pico to the power bus of the breadboard.
 #.
+Connect 3V3 and GND of Pico to the power bus of the breadboard.
+#.
 Insert the potentiometer into the breadboard, its three pins should be in different rows.
 #.
-Use jumpers to connect the pins on both sides of the potentiometer to the positive and negative power bus.
+Use jumper wires to connect the pins on both sides of the potentiometer to the positive and negative power bus respectively.
 #.
 Connect the middle pin of the potentiometer to GP28 with a jumper wire.
 #.
-Connect the anode of the led to the GP15 pin through a 220Ω resistor, and connect the cathode to the negative power bus.
+Connect the anode of the LED to the GP15 pin through a 220Ω resistor, and connect the cathode to the negative power bus.

 Code
 --------------------------------

+When the program is running, we can see the analog value currently read by the GP28 pin in the shell.
+Turn the knob, and the value will change from 0 to 65535.
+At the same time, the brightness of the LED will increase as the analog value increases.

 .. code-block:: python